The Budget Backpacking Kit

 First Aid/ Repair Kit 0 1.5 Home Simple and to the point.
 Band-Aids, 4×4 gauze pads, Vitamin I, a needle with floss, a small tube of sunscreen, and a Ziploc bag.

-Deuce of Spades Trowel/TP/Ziploc $25 1 Amazon LNT means leave no #2 and TP lying around!
-I have no affiliation with The Tent Lab (maker of the Deuce of Spades).
-But for the weight, no reason NOT to take one.
-Esp now that the longer trails are getting popular.
+Potty Trowell/TP/Ziploc $11 1 Amazon LNT means leave no #2 and TP lying around!
+For the weight, there is no reason NOT to take one especially now that the longer trails are getting popular.

 Equipment “on self.”